D B A

-Self-supe information includes details like when ovens were Kashered, which dishes and utensils were Toveled and when, who turned on the cooking fire, the basis for deciding each ingredient is Kosher, when the food was prepared, how vegetables were checked, info on the taking Challah, Mechiras Chametz, and much more.
+Self-supe information includes data such as when ovens were Kashered, which dishes and utensils were Toveled and when, who turned on the cooking fire, the basis for deciding each ingredient is Kosher, when the food was prepared, how vegetables were checked, info on the taking Challah, Mechiras Chametz, and much more.

 The market can answer your questions about a given ingredient such as what it is, where did it come from, how was it made, who made/grew it, when was it made, why was it made and how did it get transported to here.

 Click the self-supe links you encounter at farmersmarket.pizza, such as this one:

 to check out the self-supe pages on this website.